 The foundation of good health is a clean environment.
 From there, we must also invest in public health, robust medical research and a health care system that provides access and coverage to every individual.
-Exploring new cures for disease at the NIH and strengthening the Affordable Care Act are examples of key steps we can take to improve the health of all Americans.
+Exploring new cures for disease at the National Institutes of Health (NIH) and strengthening the Affordable Care Act are examples of key steps we can take to improve the health of all Americans.

 * * * *

 Congressman John Sarbanes has been endorsed by the Planned Parenthood Action Fund and has received 100% ratings on the congressional scorecards of the Planned Parenthood Action Fund and NARAL.